-The individual was not claimed as a dependent by his/her parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.
+The individual was not claimed as a dependent by their parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.

-The individual provides a certification of the amount of financial assistance that will be provided by his/her parents.
+The individual provides a certification of the amount of financial assistance that will be provided by theor parents.
 This certification must be signed by the individual providing the support and must be submitted even if no assistance is being provided.